dbosk/copilot/reviews/reviews-iticse21.md

 number of students.
 For this reason, not every lecturer and not every institution cann afford this approach.
 This consideration should at least be mentioned.

+[It is mentioned: abstract, last paragraph of discussion.]

 - Which skills are required from teachers in order to make the cooperative scenario work?
 Can you reflect on that?
 Would this approach work for everyone?

+[Hard to fit such a reflection, but yes, we believe it will work for everyone.]

 - I am not sure why the second lecturer was an actual support for "the pilot" and the students.
 A teaching assistant could have helped with the chat during the zoom call, as well.

+[Using a TA as co-pilot was one of the three cases.]

 I cannot follow the line of arguments.
 I do not see the actual cooperation.
 Moreover, I would have recommended a collaboarative approach instead of a cooperation which is nothing but a division of tasks.

+[Sure, there is division of tasks; but it's more a division of focus than tasks, they blend at the interaction between pilot and co-pilot.]

 - the scenario seems pretty informal and relatively unstructured, which is, of course, understandable due to the rapid changes last year, but "informal discussions" as preperation of the academic term are hard to follow.

+[Not sure how to interpret this, when students ask questions there is sort of an informal discussion with the goal of solving the problem, right?]

 - why did the number of messages decrease so rapidly during the semester?
 Do you have an explanation for that?
 And why do you only show data for 10 (C2) and 3 (C3) lectures, when you previously state that there were 13 lectures? (table 1)

+[Changed C2 (DD1337) to 10 lectures in the intro, now it's consistent.]

 - How did you gather the data which led you to the conclusions of students' benefits?
 Are there other conclusions or insights available from the student evaluation?

+[Student benefits was from student evaluations: they got their questions answered, that made them happy.]

 ----------- Value -----------
 SCORE: 5 (No significant contribution)
 ----------- Suggestions -----------
-- typo in the abstract (verb-noun agreement): -> benefits for students, teachers and the co-pilot...
+- [Fixed!] typo in the abstract (verb-noun agreement): -> benefits for students, teachers and the co-pilot...
-- "a proactive co-pilot" not an
+- [Fixed!] "a proactive co-pilot" not an
 ----------- Overall evaluation -----------
 SCORE: 2 (Probable Reject: Basic flaws in content or presentation or very poorly written)
 ----- TEXT:
 The report offers insights into the implementation of three different CS classes which had to be adapted due to the pandemic.
 It seems as if the authors had jointly given classes before.
+[No, this was the first time.
+And it was the first time with dbosk's TAs too.
+Added to text.]
 I am, therefore, not convinced whether this sudden switch to remote teaching would work for just any couple of lecturers who may not even know each other.

 Moreover, the authors do not reflect well enough on the time cost, the